git/git.github.io/rev_news/drafts/edition-79.md

 __Git tools and sites__
 * [Glean](https://glean.software/): System for collecting, deriving and querying facts about source code.
 * [5 JetBrains plugins to upgrade the built-in Git support to the next level!](https://dev.to/anotherdevuser/5-jetbrains-plugins-to-upgrade-the-builtin-git-support-to-the-next-level-3ojf) by Thomas Scott on DEV.to.
-Similar list for Visual Studio Code was presented in [Git Rev News Edition #77](https://git.github.io/rev_news/2021/07/31/edition-77/).
+A similar list for Visual Studio Code was presented in [Git Rev News Edition #77](https://git.github.io/rev_news/2021/07/31/edition-77/).
 * [GitHub Web Editor: FREE VSCode in the browser](https://dev.to/github/vscode-in-the-browser-for-free-github-web-editor-k4h) by Davide 'CoderDave' Benvegnù on DEV.to, about the lightweight code editor,